top of page

 North Jersey RC&D has created opportunities for NJ livestock farmers in certain counties and watersheds to receive funding for livestock-related projects and practices that support clean water and healthy soils.
 Through the EQIP-Assist Program, NJ RC&D works with NRCS planners to provide farmers with an additional cost-share payment on top of their NRCS EQIP payment.

 Farms are capped at $20,000 in reimbursement through NJ RC&D's EQIP-Assist Program.
-Livestock farms in Hunterdon, Morris, Somerset, Sussex, Union, and Warren counties are eligible.
+Livestock farms in Hunterdon, Mercer, Morris, Somerset, Sussex, Union, and Warren counties are eligible.
 Farmers located in priority watershed areas will be given a higher priority for funding.
 See the map below.

 EQIP-Assist Details